-Component Activities Component Committee for Food Security under the Government of the Republic of Tajikistan: 2 Establishment of the National Training and Resource Center for specialists of all levels of the Food Security Committee, the National Center for Food Security Diagnostics and its regional centers, as well as employees of the Institute of Veterinary Science of the Academy of Agricultural Sciences of the Republic of Tajikistan - construction of partially completed building in Dushanbe city Component Committee for Food Security under the Government of the Republic of Tajikistan 3 Building, renovation and equipment of laboratories including Jomi, Hissar, Shaartuz and Central Labs (3 laboratories at the regional level Khatlon region and the city of Hissar).
+Component Activities Component 2 Committee for Food Security under the Government of the Republic of Tajikistan: 2 Establishment of the National Training and Resource Center for specialists of all levels of the Food Security Committee, the National Center for Food Security Diagnostics and its regional centers, as well as employees of the Institute of Veterinary Science of the Academy of Agricultural Sciences of the Republic of Tajikistan - construction of partially completed building in Dushanbe city Component 3 Committee for Food Security under the Government of the Republic of Tajikistan 3 Building, renovation and equipment of laboratories including Jomi, Hissar, Shaartuz and Central Labs (3 laboratories at the regional level Khatlon region and the city of Hissar).
 Currently, there is a non-compliance of laboratory buildings with biosafety and biosecurity requirements.
 Purchasing of 4 mobile laboratories for work in remote areas and in emergency situations based on the National Center for Food Security Diagnostics and its 3 regional structures.
 Establishment of buffer zones in border areas, especially in the Gorno-Badakhshan Autonomous Region (GBAR) and Khatlon Region (brucellosis), as well as in cities with animals most vulnerable to rabies on the basis of the Central Office, subordinate organizations and regional structures.
-Creation on map with buffer zones Ministry of Health and Social Protection of the Population (MOHSPP) of the Republic of Tajikistan The Project will construct five public health laboratories at regional and district level, specifically in Districts of Republican Subordination (DRS) and Khatlon (Province).
+Creation on map with buffer zones.
+Procurement of crematoriums for biological waste disposal for the National Center for Food Security Diagnostics and its 22 regional centers.
+Construction and equipment of modern isolation facilities for temporary housing of animals and animal products at state food security checkpoints; and Purchase of vehicles for decontamination of livestock production and marketing sites.
+Ministry of Health and Social Protection of the Population (MOHSPP) of the Republic of Tajikistan The Project will construct five public health laboratories at regional and district level, specifically in Districts of Republican Subordination (DRS) and Khatlon (Province).
 In addition, the Project will finance procurement of goods (e.g., equipment, furniture, reagents, supplies) for the public health laboratories to perform needed diagnostic testing for the priority diseases.
 Both detailed design for laboratory infrastructure and technical specifications for goods are available.
 Lands for new construction sites belong to the Government of the Republic of Tajikistan and does not require resettlement.
-Committee for Environmental Protection under the Government of the Republic of Tajikistan Establishment of quarantine enclosures for the State Institution "Specially Protected Natural Areas" (SPNA) under the Committee on Environmental Protection for wild animals and birds: • Establishment of 10 quarantine enclosures (on the territory of SPNA); Establishment of veterinary points in 10 institutions of the State Institution "Specially Protected Natural Areas" under the Committee on Environmental Protection, purchase of medicines and vaccines for wild animals, establishment of a cold chain.
-Purchase of special transport for detection and delivery of carcasses of wild animals and birds to veterinary laboratories for examination in the territory of Sughd, Khatlon, GBAR, DRS, Dushanbe.
-Purchase of special transport for delivery of carcasses of wild animals for 10 State Protected Areas, purchase of vehicle boxes and mobile refrigeration chambers.
+Committee for Environmental Protection under the Government of the Republic of Tajikistan Establishment of quarantine enclosures for the State Institution "Specially Protected Natural Areas" (SPNA) under the Committee on Environmental Protection for wild animals and birds: Establishment of 10 quarantine enclosures (on the territory of SPNA).
+Establishment of veterinary points in 10 institutions of the State Institution "Specially Protected Natural Areas" under the Committee on Environmental Protection; Purchase of motoring equipment, including special transportation vehicle and equipment for carrying the corpse of wild animals and birds to veterinary laboratories

+Component Activities for examination in the territory of Sughd, Khatlon, GBAR, DRS, Dushanbe; Equipping transboundary parks and joint management of wildlife in protected areas.